sub273/cli_translator/README.md

 - You'll need a DeepL Authentication Key.
 It will be stored in your local systems keyring.

 You'll need to pass source and target language.
 You can use the arguments for it, but you'll be prompted for it if you don't.
 When you're prompted for it, you can get a list of the supported codes.

-## Example
+## Example execution

 ~~~
+cli_translator.py
 Please provide a source language code [type 'list' to list supported source languages]: EN
 Please provide a target language code [type 'list' to list supported target languages]: FR